 4. Partnerships is crucial for the operations and life of the PCREEE.
 The ISA is a new agency where Tonga is in its Executive Board as co-chair of its Assembly.
 PCREEE should pursue formalizing this relationship and have joint programmes and implementation, with the support of Tonga.

-5. The PCREEE have made good progress on its first 3 years of operation, however, there is a to focus more on outcomes and impacts rather than outputs only.
+5. The PCREEE have made good progress on its first 3 years of operation, however, there is a need to focus more on outcomes and impacts rather than outputs only.

 General observations from comments